truenas/documentation/content/CORE/UIReference/Services/OpenVPNScreen.md

 ---
 title: "OpenVPN Screen"
-description: "Use the OpenVPN screen to configure OpenVPN and related service options on your TrueNAS"
+description: "Use the OpenVPN screen to configure OpenVPN on your TrueNAS"
 weight: 70
 tags:
 - coreopenvpn